agyeiarcher/Crispy-VF/sources/documentation/process/making a point counter/Making a Point Counter.md

 Two steps, easy enough.
 In weird not-really-code:

-for each font in the list of fonts that are open (AllFonts()), for each glyph with the same name as the glyph we're looking at now, *start a counter at 0* for every contour in each of these glyphs,
+1. for each font in the list of fonts that are open (AllFonts()),
+2. for each glyph with the same name as the glyph we're looking at now, *start a counter at 0*
+3. for every contour in each of these glyphs,
-Add one to the counter for each point in each counter in each glyph
+Add one to the counter for each point in each contour in each glyph

-It's helpful to take a look at the FontParts object model. it's really useful, and if you stare at it for long it enough, bam, it makes sense.
+It's helpful to take a look at the [FontParts object reference](https://fontparts.robotools.dev/en/stable/objectref/index.html). it's really useful, and if you stare at it for long it enough, bam, it makes sense.
 Give it a go.

 In Python, a simple function to get this is: